Answering Your Denture Related Questions

 What do I do if my denture is loose?

 What do dentures feel like, Dr. Pasch?

 For the first couple weeks, your new dentures may feel a bit awkward, until you can become accustomed to them.
 They may feel a bit loose until your tongue and cheek muscles learn to properly hold them in place.
 You may experience some mild irritation or soreness in these areas, but do not think you have to live with this soreness or discomfort, however.
 At Herald Square Dental & The Denture Center in New York we can help with regular fit adjustments.
 Call Herald Square Denture & Dental Center Phone Number 212-689-0024 to schedule yours today.

 Do dentures need to be replaced?

 Your dentures will need to be remade at some point due to normal wear and changes in your gums and bones.
 A denture typically lasts between 4 and 7 years.
-Dr. Pasch, Dr. Yam or Dr. Shirzadnia can talk to you about ways to prolong the life of your dentures, but for optimal health and comfort, they will likely need to be adjusted, relined or replaced eventually.
+Dr. Pasch, Dr. Yam, Dr. Shirzadnia or Dr. Xu can talk to you about ways to prolong the life of your dentures, but for optimal health and comfort, they will likely need to be adjusted, relined or replaced eventually.